sarahmclo/colourway/README.md

 ## Acknowledgements <a name="acknowledgements"></a>

-- Rahul Lakahanpal, my Code Institute mentor, for encouragement and keeping me on track.
+- Rahul Lakahanpal, my Code Institute mentor, for encouragement, keeping me on track and advising me what is important and when to move on!
-- Amy Richardson, my Code Institute Facillitator, for motivation and keeping me focused.
+- Amy Richardson, my Code Institute Facillitator, for amazing resources, motivation and keeping me focused.
 - Code Institute Tutor Support and Student Care.
 - All in the CI Slack community for resources and daily inspiration.
 - Fellow course students for sharing.